aster94/SensorFusion/README.md

 If you wish use `IMU_tester` in the extras folder to see how you IMU works (needs Processing)
 Note: I am using also this very useful library: [Streaming](https://github.com/geneReeves/ArduinoStreaming)

+## Donate

+If you liked the library and wish to donate you can sent to [PayPal](https://paypal.me/aster94)